About 4 percent of all breast cancers diagnosed in the U.S. occur in women under 40 .

 Each of these factors makes breast cancer more aggressive and more likely to need chemotherapy .

 Screening mammography isn’t recommended for women younger than 40 unless they have an increased risk of breast cancer.
 So, breast cancers found in younger women may be larger than those found in older women who get regular mammograms.

 However, tumor size isn’t as strongly related to breast cancer prognosis as other tumor factors.
 A large tumor may have a better prognosis than a small tumor, based on biological measures (such as hormone receptor status and HER2 status).

 Age itself doesn't greatly affect breast cancer treatment.

-Age itself does not greatly affect breast cancer treatment.
-Treatment options are based mainly on cancer stage and tumor characteristics, such as hormone receptor status and HER2/neu status.
+Treatment is based mainly on cancer stage, tumor grade and tumor characteristics, such as hormone receptor status and HER2 status.

 Learn more about factors that affect treatment options.

 To learn more about treatment options, visit the pages below: